islamux/OurSchool/README.md

-# OurSchool
+# School
-OurSchool is a Java-based terminal application that implements OOP and divide-and-conquer programming principles.
+School is a Java-based terminal application that implements OOP and divide-and-conquer programming principles.
 It is under continuous development with new features being added regularly.
 The application is open-source and licensed under the GPL, available on GitHub.

 Features:
 OOP principles: OurSchool implements key OOP concepts such as classes, objects, inheritance, and polymorphism, promoting code reusability, maintainability, and extensibility.